 Organizers: Doug Eckery, USDA APHIS WS National Wildlife Research Center, Fort Collins, CO

-Supported by: The Botstiber Foundation, USDA APHIS WS National Wildlife Research Center
+Supported by: The Botstiber Institute for Wildlife Fertility Control, USDA APHIS WS National Wildlife Research Center